Green Mold: What is it and How to Remove It

 Call ServiceMaster for Mold Remediation

 Swift action is the best remedy for removing green mold growth inside an inhabited property.
-The dedicated professionals at ServiceMaster are available to tackle each spore of mold growth, no matter how minor or severe.
+Dedicated mold remediation professionals are available to tackle each spore of mold growth, no matter how minor or severe.
 Don’t hesitate to give them a call at the first sight of mold on your property.